haifenghuang/aws_dynamoEx/README.md

 ============

 * Fix 'calloc' function parameters order problem.
-* Fix memory leak when calling DynamoDB multiple times.
+* Fix memory leak when calling DynamoDB API multiple times.
 * Add DynamoDB v2 protocols response parsing.
 * Much simpler API calling for the DynamoDB v2 protocols.
-* DynamoDB v2 response parsing is much simpler to understand(no parse state and no need for template).
+* DynamoDB v2 response parsing is much simpler to understand(no parse state and no need for providing a template).
 * Fix DynamoDB 'query' and 'scan' bugs if response's 'count' attribute is placed before 'items' attribute.